alibaba/bifrostui/packages/bui-core/src/CollapsePanel/index.en-US.md

 ### Using CollapseItem

-Use CollapseItem instead of Items for rendering
+Use CollapseItem instead of items for rendering.

 ```tsx
 import { CollapsePanel, CollapsePanelItem } from '@bifrostui/react';